 Atlanta psychologist, Dr. David B. Adams, is Board Certified in Clinical Psychology (ABPP) and specializes in the psychological treatment of pain, depression, anxiety, sexual, and somatic symptom disorders in adults.
 He founded Atlanta Medical Psychology in 1985.

-He is Fellow of the American Academy of Clinical Psychology, a Fellow of the Academy of Psychosomatic Medicine and a Fellow of the American Psychological Association and it’s Division of Psychologists in Independent Practice, Division of Psychotherapy; Society of Clinical Psychology, as well as a Diplomate of the Academy of Integrative Pain Management .
+He is Fellow of the American Academy of Clinical Psychology, a Fellow of the Academy of Consultation Liaison Psychiatry and a Fellow of the American Psychological Association and it’s Division of Psychologists in Independent Practice, Division of Psychotherapy; and Society of Clinical Psychology.

 Dr. Adams is a Distinguished Practitioner & Emeritus-Fellow of the National Academy of Practice in Psychology, a member of the American Psychosomatic Society, the Association of Medicine and Psychiatry, a platinum member of the National Register of Health Service Providers in Psychology and holds a Certificate of Professional Qualifications from the Association of State and Provincial Psychology Boards.He is a graduate of the University of Cincinnati, Xavier University, holds two degrees from the University of Alabama and completed a postdoctoral fellowship in Philadelphia.